-The Georgia Institute of Technology received a record \$557.8 million in sponsored research awards in fiscal year 2010 continuing a trend of accelerated growth in external research support.
-A relatively small portion of the growth in awards is accounted for by funding through the America Recovery and Reinvestment Act (ARRA).
-The conclusion of the stimulus program in 2011 will not unduly influence research funding since a large component of Georgia Tech's ARRA funding involved construction of a new facility.
-Interest earned on deposits remains low due to the prevailing low interest rates on secure deposits.
+The Georgia Institute of Technology received a record \$567 million in sponsored research awards in fiscal year 2013 continuing a trend of accelerated growth in external research support.
+A relatively small portion of the growth in awards is accounted for by funding through the America Recovery and Reinvestment Act (ARRA) and growth would have been positive in the absence of ARRA funding.
+The conclusion of the stimulus program in 2011 did not unduly influence research funding since a large component of Georgia Tech's ARRA funding involved construction of a new facility.
+However, there were non-recurring programs funded in FY 12 which will not be conducted in FY 12 and FY 13.
+Interest earned on deposits remains low due to the prevailing low interest rates on secured deposits.
 Georgia Tech continues to be proactive in working with a diverse set of public and private sponsors to support growth across a spectrum of topics.
 Certain areas of research continue to promise opportunities for funding for innovative research.
-These include energy/alternative energy, medical device innovation, nanotechnology, high performance computing and computational sciences, and medical records informatics.
+These include energy/alternative energy, medical device innovation, advanced manufacturing, materials and nanomaterials, high performance computing and computational sciences, and medical records informatics.
+Georgia Tech has aligned Institute Research Centers with these economic areas.